DylanHayhurstCodes/Mark-Down-Hero/README.md

 Follow these steps to set up the environment and compile the tool on your machine.

 ### 1. Prerequisites (Windows)
-If you are on Windows, run these commands in **PowerShell** as an Administrator to install the necessary compilers:
+If you are on Windows, run these commands in **PowerShell** as an Administrator:

 ```powershell
 # Install C++ Compiler (MinGW)